paretech/notes/machine_learning.md

     - [Use AI To Build Your Own Tools (ft Manuel Odendahl) - Ep 40](https://www.youtube.com/watch?v=dVJ59dDHoVk)
 - primitive recursive functions vs general recursive functions
 - sycafancy
+- Prompt Steering
+  - If there is a better way, tell me by providing alternatives and explaining why.
+  - Correct me when I'm wrong.
+Don't appologize and explain how I'm wrong.